Medicare Supplement Plans Texas

 Texas Medicare Supplement Plan N

-The Plan N does not cover Original Medicare Part B excess charges.
-This could be a big deal or nothing at all.
-If a doctor accepts Medicare but is not assigned by Medicare he can legally charge you 15% over the Original Medicare Part B approved amount.
-You would then be responsible for that extra cost.
-This would not be the case with Plan F or Plan G which are considered two of the best Medicare Supplement plans in Texas.
+Plan N does not cover Original Medicare Part B excess charges, which may or may not be a significant concern.
+If a doctor accepts Medicare but is not assigned by Medicare, they are legally allowed to charge you 15% above the Original Medicare Part B approved amount.
+In such cases, you would be accountable for the additional expense.
+This would not be an issue with Plan F or Plan G, which are regarded as two of the top Medicare Supplement plans in Texas.

 View Plan N Quotes-